event staff

 Workforce planning tools

-If doing all of the above seems daunting, there are workforce management tools and workforce management software that can help reduce uncertainty in the process.
+If doing all of the above seems daunting, workforce management tools and workforce analytics software can help reduce uncertainty in the process by providing data-driven insights.
 They bridge your current workforce situation and where you want it to be in the future.

 However, it depends on your company's size.
 Workforce management tools are particularly beneficial for companies with a large workforce, complex scheduling requirements, and compliance challenges.